jlinoff/csdiff/README.md

 ```
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="https://cloud.githubusercontent.com/assets/2991242/26766790/21bf7818-494d-11e7-88c2-84eea6022a0e.png" alt="example-1">

-You can see the difference in the vertical, light grey stripes.
+You can see the differences in the vertical, light grey stripes.

 Here is an example that shows how to use the replacement option (-r) to ignore the timestamp differences.
 As you can see, the go regular expressions are a bit more concise than the previous `sed` example.
 ```bash